mioalter/talks/README.md

 # Talks
 Repository for slides and code from talks.

-If you want to talk more, tweet at me (@mioalter) or open an issue!
+If you have questions or comments, tweet at me (@mioalter) or open an issue!